• Visit

 This unofficial archive is but a starting point, representing only a portion of the curators who energized Vancouver’s art scene during these decades.
 With further engagement and deeper research, our aim is for this library of portraits to grow to encompass even more curators from this period (including those who are deceased), as well as those from earlier and successive generations, and from a broader geographical area.
 Over time, this growing archive will undoubtedly add a curatorial dimension to the histories of Vancouver’s art ecology that have yet to be written.

-To visit the library, contact the Gibson’s Collections Manager, Sydney Laiss.
+To make a research appointment within the Library, please contact the Gibson's Collections Manager & Smyth Indigenous Collections Curator, Sydney Laiss.

 Curatorial Portraits: Reading the 1980s and 90s launches on Sunday April 12, 2026, at 2PM with an informal roundtable discussion and reception that offers available participants an opportunity to speak about their "self-portraits."